tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Android**
 - Fixed incorrect group pending and processed requests returned.
-- Fixed client crashes when it went to the backend.
+- Fixed client crashes when the client went to the backend.
 - Fixed the issue where no messages were received after network reconnection.
 - Fixed occasional message sorting errors.
 - Fixed the issue where messages occasionally failed to be sent.